xebia-functional/fetch/docs/src/tut/index.md

 ## Caching

-When fetching an identity, subsequents fetches for the same identity are cached.
+When fetching an identity, subsequent fetches for the same identity are cached.
 Let's try creating a fetch that asks for the same identity twice.

 ```tut:silent
 val fetchTwice: Fetch[(String, String)] = for {